Table of Contents

 Home educated young people take exams as private candidates which involves selecting an exam board with suitable courses and finding an exam centre.
 State schools don't generally let young people who aren't registered pupils go in to sit exams.
 Home educators must either find a centre which will deal with controlled assessment for GCSEs (virtually impossible) or find a centre to sit IGCSEs.

 DfE explains how external candidates results don't affect schools November 29th 2013

 Some home educating families find that it is not necessary to take as many exams as children do in school and there may be flexibility or non-standard entry where colleges understand more about the applicant's background.
-Home educators also tend to begin exams earlier and take one year courses rather than two.
+Home educators also tend to begin exams earlier.
 In some cases it's been possible for home educated young people to sit exams as external candidates in private schools.
 Home educating families tend progress through the course material by self-study working through recommended textbooks.
 Families can also set up their own tutor groups.

 The reason why home educators tend to use centres which are already up and running rather than setting up their own registered exam centre are to do with the rules for becoming an exam centre which can be found in Appendix B here http://www.jcq.org.uk/Download/exams-office/general-regulations/general-regulations-for-approved-centres-2013-2014

 One home education group in Hampshire has neverthless managed to set up their own exam centre

 On July 24th 2014 the Department for Education announced that GCSE alternative qualifications - including IGCSEs - will not count towards school performance tables in 2017.
 More Ofqual Advice to Ministers CIE Response

 Ofqual new assessment arrangements GCSE, A level and AS published April 9th 2014